will-thomson4/will-thomson4/README.md

 ### Software engineer at PolyAI in London.

-- 🌱 Looking to learn more about machine learning, cybersecurity, and animation design.
+- 🌱 Looking to learn more about machine learning and animation design.

 - :computer: Check out my [website](https://www.will-thomson.com/) to see more about me.